obiwanjacobi/Zlang/docs/design.md

 - Less noise.
 No unnecessary keywords and no brackets or semi-colons.
 - Focus on compile-time benefits.
 Do as much at compile-time as possible.
 - Just data and functions.
 You can do sort of OO but not full OOP.
 Makes it simpler to learn and the resulting constructs translate easier to (simpler/smaller/faster) machine code.

+Goals
+- Stable syntax for refactoring code units to other scopes.
+Lifting a local function out => making it public (export) etc.